kyma-project/cli/docs/user/tutorials/01-20-app-push-command-usage.md

 ## Deploy Your Application From the Source Code

-To use `kyma app push`, you must also provide either a Dockerfile, Docker image or the application's source code.
-The command offers more functionality, such as mounting ConfigMap or Secret, and adding inline system environments or from source (ConfigMap, Secret, or file).
+To use `kyma app push`, you must also provide either a Dockerfile, Docker image, or the application's source code.
+The command offers more functionality, such as mounting ConfigMap or Secret, and adding system environments - inline or from a source (ConfigMap, Secret, or a file).
 More detailed descriptions and examples can be found while executing the `kyma app push --help` command.
-In this tutorial, we use the application source code with no additional system environments or mounts.
-For example, you can use one of the code samples from the [Paketo Buildpacks code examples](https://github.com/paketo-buildpacks/samples/tree/main), but in this tutorial we work on the [Paketo Buildpacks java maven app](https://github.com/paketo-buildpacks/samples/tree/main/java/maven).
+This tutorial uses the application source code with no additional system environments or mounts.
+For example, you can use one of the code samples from the [Paketo Buildpacks code examples](https://github.com/paketo-buildpacks/samples/tree/main), but in this tutorial, we work on the [Paketo Buildpacks Java Maven app](https://github.com/paketo-buildpacks/samples/tree/main/java/maven).

 1. Add the Istio, Docker Registry, and API Gateway modules: